 At 16th level, a mystic savant adds the following options to the list of those that can be selected.

-Positive Charge: If the mystic savant consumes and stores a spell that would normally heal a creature’s hit points, when cast to heal themselves or an ally, he may add his blue mage level to the hit points restored.
+- Positive Charge: If the mystic savant consumes a spell that would normally heal a creature’s hit points, when cast to heal themselves or an ally, he may add his blue mage level to the hit points restored.

 * Indicates that the mystic savant must select the spell theft abstract before selecting this ability.